Best online clearance deals at Walmart in Feb. 2023: Save up to 65% on tech, home, kitchen and more

 Nestl bed sheets set (queen), $20 (reduced from $30)

-Snow season clearance time is here, which means it's the perfect time to shop for a new cordless snowblower.
-This recharageble option from Greenworks offers 30 minutes of run time and up to a 20-foot discharge.
+We just spotted a brand new $30 markdown on this recharageble cordless snowblower from Greenworks.
+It offers 30 minutes of run time and up to a 20-foot discharge.
 Clears a 20-inch path.
 Easily folds for compact storage in the summer.

 The Pioneer Woman 4-piece comforter set: $25